kabbo109/js-notes-app-basic/README.md

-# js-notes-app-basic
+# JS Notes App (Basic)

-Basic notes app using JavaScript and localStorage
+A simple notes application built using JavaScript and localStorage.

+This project demonstrates CRUD operations and persistent storage.